italiancode/DeFi-P/README.md

 - **Track Performance**: Get a comprehensive view of your cryptocurrency investments, including real-time asset values.
 - **Monitor Gains & Losses**: Understand your portfolio's performance at a glance with intuitive metrics and analytics.
 - **Enhanced Security**: Enjoy peace of mind with a secure platform leveraging the robust capabilities of the Solana blockchain.
+- **Cross-Chain Support**: Now integrated with bitsCrunch APIs to fetch real-time DeFi and token analytics from multiple blockchains.
+- **Future Network Support**: Plans to expand support for additional blockchain networks in future updates.

 ## Getting Started